sony-mathew/sony-mathew.github.io/site/posts/pros-and-cons-of-transitioning-to-a-remote-job.md

 ---
 title: 'Pros and cons of transitioning to a remote job'
+description: 'The good and the bad things when you transition from a regular office job to remote job like shrinking social circle, depression, freedom to travel etc'
 date: '2020-03-13'
 author: Sony Mathew
+readingTime: 6
 categories: ['Career']
 tags: ['remote-work', 'office-work', 'career']
 ---